voiceflow/runtime-client-js/docs/advanced-usage.md

 #### `.sendText(userInput)`

-- **DESC:**  Advances the conversation session based on the user's input and then runs the application until it requests user input, at which point, the method returns the current `context`.
+- **DESC:**  Advances the current conversation session based on the user's input and then runs the application until it requests user input, at which point, the method returns the current `context`.
 - **ARG:**
   -  `userInput` - `string` - The user's response.
 - **RETURNS:**